 Overall the meal was well worth the $30 per head.
 Alcohol is BYO, so we brought a few bottles of wine and champagne to celebrate a friends birthday.
 We not only enjoyed what was featured above (quite a lot of food), but they came out with a cantaloupe/anise sorbet as a palette cleanser as well as a Kabocha Pumpkin tortellini in a pesto sauce.
 Their bread is also freshly baked.
 And finally, their french-press Maui coffee was unreal!

 This was the best lunch I’ve had in a very long while.
 Our server Skye was very patient and attentive.
 We all highly recommend the Class Act experience.

-The Maui Culinary Academy is becoming increasingly well-known as one of the best chef schools in the world.
+The UHMC Culinary Arts program is becoming increasingly well-known as one of the best chef schools in the world.
 Maui has benefited from this by having fantastic chefs all over the island in our various restaurants.

-One company in particular, Maui Executive Catering, enjoys the employment of many MCA graduates.
-Headed by Chef Jeff Scheer, The Maui Executive Catering team has grown over the years to become the best catering company on Maui.
-You can see their work at Maui Catering.
+One company in particular, The Mill House Restaurant, enjoys the employment of many MCA graduates.
+Headed by Chef Jeff Scheer, The Mill House has become one of the finest restaurants on Maui.